-Sleep deprivation is the worst: Just ask any new parent, or college student cramming for finals.
+Sleep deprivation is the worst: Just ask any new parent or a college student cramming for finals.
 When you can’t give your body the sleep it truly needs, your whole life is off-kilter.

 Sometimes, you actually have the time to sleep, but can’t get your body to cooperate.
-If this sounds like you, we have some things to try — from simple socks and essential oils to breathing exercises — that can help you get those ZZZs.
+If this sounds like you, we have some things to try that can help you get precious ZZZs.

 1. Wear socks